November Update 2021

 At In The Gap

-One of the highlights of June was being able to run two bible clubs!
+One of the highlights of June was being able to run two week long bible clubs!
 Our family, along with some of the staff, got to teach over 60 kids.
 Through large group teaching, discussions in smaller groups, crafts, and much more, these kids were taught the foundational lessons from Genesis 1-11.
 Below are some of our favorite pictures from that week.

 We also got to film another Bible Lesson!
 We have so much fun filming them and brainstorming ideas on how to best present the truth God has given us through His word.